PhD in Political Science

 • European Union

-Interested candidates are invited to prepare a research proposal outlining the specific research project they would pursue under this general topic.
+Interested candidates are invited to prepare a research proposal outlining the specific research project they would pursue under this general topic, and based on the proposal guidelines outlined on this webpage below.

-We require applicants to establish contact with one of our faculty before submitting an application to receive a preliminary consent on supervision, in order to avoid rejection on thematic grounds.
-However, please note that the prospective supervisors are not in a position to provide extensive comments or help develop project descriptions at the application stage, given the large number of applicants.
+We request applicants to establish contact with one of our faculty before applying to receive a preliminary consent on supervision, to avoid rejection on thematic grounds.
+However, please note that the prospective supervisors may not be able to provide extensive comments or help develop project descriptions at the application stage, given the large number of applicants, or that they might decline the request for supervision due to other ongoing commitments.

 Please contact either the potential advisor directly or Ms Kristel Vits, Coordinator of Political Science specialty (kristel.vits@ut.ee), for advice on the potential advisor(s) ahead of the application deadline!